ooni/probe-engine/README.md

 done
 ```

-2. pin to a specific psiphon of our psiphon integration repo using:
+2. pin to a specific version of our psiphon integration repo using:

 ```bash
 go get -v github.com/ooni/psiphon@VERSION